Jeff Garlett: Melbourne (2015–2019)

 On 9 October 2014, Garlett was traded to the Melbourne Football Club after an off-field incident involving him and teammate Mitch Robinson.
 After a 78-game stint at Melbourne, which included a leading goalkicker award in 2017, Garlett was delisted at the conclusion of the 2019 season.

 Playing style

-Garlett plays as a small crumbing forward, and his main attributes are his pace and tackling/defensive pressure, which is very effective in spite of his very light build.
+Garlett played as a small crumbing forward, and his main attributes were his pace and tackling/defensive pressure, which were very effective in spite of his very light build.